 1. Custom orthotic devices that fit into your shoe help correct the underlying structural abnormalities causing the plantar fasciitis.

 2. In some cases, corticosteroid injections are used to help reduce the inflammation and relieve pain.

 3. A removable walking cast may be used to keep your foot immobile for a few weeks to allow it to rest and heal.

 4. Wearing a night splint allows you to maintain an extended stretch of the plantar fascia while sleeping.

 5. Exercises and other physical therapy measures may be used to help provide relief.

 When Is Surgery Needed?

-Although most patients with plantar fasciitis respond to non-surgical treatment, a small percentage of patients may require surgery.
-If, after several months of non-surgical treatment, you continue to have heel pain, surgery will be considered.
+Although most patients with plantar fasciitis respond to non-operative treatment, a small percentage of patients may require surgery.
+If, after several months of non-operative treatment, you continue to have heel pain, surgery will be considered.

 No matter what kind of treatment you undergo for plantar fasciitis, the underlying causes that led to this condition may remain.
 Therefore, you will need to continue with preventive measures.
 Wearing supportive shoes, stretching, and using custom orthotic devices are the mainstay of long-term treatment for plantar fasciitis.